Manoj85/ua-angular-fundamentals/README.md

 ### Project Install

-To grab the seed project, either Fork this repo or [click here to download](https://github.com/UltimateAngular/angular-fundamentals-seed/archive/master.zip) the `.zip` folder and extract the files wherever you like on your machine.
+To grab the seed project, either Fork this repo or download the `.zip` folder and extract the files wherever you like on your machine.

 #### Step 1: Package Manager